 A savior sibling or savior baby is an unaffected child that has been conceived using Assisted Reproductive Technology (ART) for the purpose of providing genetically compatible stem cells or bone marrow tissue to an older sibling who can be saved from a life-threatening genetic disorder.

-The Savior Sibling Test is offered to families with a child suffering from a severe or potentially fatal disease, treatable by allogeneic stem cell therapy or bone marrow transplantation.
+The savior sibling test is offered to families who have a child suffering from a severe or potentially fatal disease, treatable by allogeneic stem cell therapy or bone marrow transplantation.
 This test is conducted on embryos conceived through in-vitro fertilization (IVF) and combines Pre-implantation Genetic Testing for Monogenic disorders (PGT-M) with HLA matching.
 It evaluates embryos for inherited genetic diseases within the family and assesses their genetic compatibility with the affected older sibling.

 HLA matching is a crucial step that strongly determines the success of transplant outcomes in the future.